rackerlabs/design-system/_docs/principles/accessibility.md

 ### Don't use tables for layout

-A screen readers is capable of reading the contents of tables, but don't use tables for anything other than data presentation.
-Because a screen reader reads every row and column of a table, including secondary text or data in additional rows can be annoying to the user.
+Do not use tables for formatting content or for anything other than presenting data.
+Because a screen reader reads every row and column of a table, including secondary text or data in additional nested rows can make interpreting the contents of a table difficult for the user.

 {% endcolumn %}